Edificio Crillón (Santiago de Chile)

 The Edificio Crillón, also known as Edificio Larraín is a building in Santiago de Chile, located at 1035 Agustinas Street, between Bandera and Ahumada streets.
 The building, formerly known as Hotel Crillón, was a hotel and is a shopping gallery named Galería Crillón.
 The portion of the building formerly occupied by the hotel is currently occupied by a department store.
-It was declared as a Historic Preservation Building.
+It was declared as an Historic Preservation Building.

 History

 The building was designed by Austrian architect Alberto Siegel, and architect of Swiss descent Augusto Geiger, and built between 1917 and 1919.
 It was originally built as the home for the Larraín García Moreno family.

 The building was converted to a shopping arcade in 1925 and to a hotel, originally named Hotel Savoy, and then renamed Hotel Crillón.
-During the 1930s was an important site for social meetings.
+During the 1930s, it was an important site for social meetings.
 Notable guests stayed at the hotel including globally known actors such as Gary Cooper and Clark Gable.

 Two crimes of passion perpetrated by female writers occurred at the Crillón Hotel; the first took place on 27 January 1941, when María Luisa Bombal shot her lover three times, who survived the shots and did not take legal actions against Bombal.
-The second incident occurred in April 1955, when the writer María Carolina Geel shot her mate five times to death.
+The second incident occurred in April 1955, when the writer María Carolina Geel shot her partner five times to death.